-• Stakeholders and NCTCOG will collect and distribute information on funding availability s Implementation Plan Evaluation
+Stakeholders and NCTCOG will collect and distribute information on funding availability.

-NCTCOG has compiled available resources to fund initiatives related to the impacts of bacteria on water quality.

-- Funding information has been made available to TMDL area stakeholders in the quarterly reports during fiscal year 2017 and 2018. - Funding resources and opportunities can be found at www.nctcog.org/TMDL.
+- NCTCOG has compiled available resources to fund initiatives related to the impact of bacteria on water quality. - Funding information has been made available to TMDL area stakeholders in the quarterly reports during fiscal year 2017 and 2018. - Funding resources and opportunities can be found at www.nctcog.org/TMDL.